 Subject to clauses 3.1 and 3.3, the Borrower may request a drawdown of the Facility or any part of the Facility by providing notice in writing to the Lenders’ Representative in the form of Schedule 1 at least one Business Day prior to the nominated Drawdown Date.

-A drawdown request made in accordance this deed will be satisfied by the Lenders authorising the Lenders’ Representative to release the amount of the drawdown from the Trust Account to the Borrower.
+A drawdown request made in accordance this deed will be satisfied by the Lenders’ Representative agreeing to release the amount of the drawdown from the Trust Account to the Borrower.

 Conditions precedent to drawdown